Current Vs Financial Account Ap Macro

 Comprehensive Overview: Connecting the Dots

 The current account and the financial account are intrinsically linked.
 In a simplified world, the balance of payments must equal zero.
-This means that any current account deficit must be financed by a financial account surplus, and vice versa.
+Basically, any current account deficit must be financed by a financial account surplus, and vice versa.

 This relationship can be expressed as: